haefele-software/introduction-to-typescript-workshop/README.md

 # Introduction to TypeScript Workshop

-> A workshop to act as a basic introduction to the TypeScript programming language
+> A workshop to act as a basic introduction to the TypeScript programming language.

 ## Table of Contents
 * [🎯 Goals](#goals)